civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 60

-Les frais **visés à** l'article 58 ne peuvent être recouvrés sur les sommes saisissables à verser en exécution d'un bref de saisie-arrêt.
+Les frais visés à l'article 58 ne peuvent être recouvrés sur les sommes saisissables à verser en exécution d'un bref de saisie-arrêt.

-> **Explanatory Note**:
-> Existing text of section 60:
-> *Existing Text*:
-> > The fee referred to in section 58 may not be recovered out of any garnishable moneys to be used to honour a garnishee summons.

 ### Section 69

   **(1)** Paragraph 61(a.1) of the Act is replaced by the following:

-    prescribing the percentage of the amount of garnishable moneys, in relation to the Act of Parliament, **the** provision **of that Act** or **the** program **under that Act** by or under which the garnishable moneys are authorized to be paid, that is to be exempt from the enforcement of orders;
+    prescribing the percentage of the amount of garnishable moneys, in relation to the Act of Parliament, the provision of that Act or the program under that Act by or under which the garnishable moneys are authorized to be paid, that is to be exempt from the enforcement of orders;

   **(2)** Subsection 61(b) of the Act is replaced by the following:

-    prescribing **the information that must be contained in an** application referred to in **section** 28;
+    prescribing the information that must be contained in an application referred to in section 28;

   **(3)** Section 61 of the Act is amended by adding the following after paragraph (c):